mehdibaha/raspberry/README.md

 The install should take some time to complete (~30 minutes), and then you should be all set!

 ## Configuration
+Configuring your Pi is a key part of insuring it is properly accessible and easily usable.

 For info on how to configurate your Rasperry Pi, [checkout this guide](CONFIGURATION.md).

 ## Kodi
+Kodi is media centre software which runs on Raspberry Pi.

 For info on how to add Kodi to your Raspberry Pi, [checkout this guide](KODI.md).

+## Pi-hole
+Pi-hole is a network-wide ad blocker via the Raspberry Pi.

+For info on how to add Pi-hole to your Raspberry Pi, [checkout this guide](PI-HOLE.md).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details